funnybrum/ACRemote/README.md

 # Hardware
 The hardware is pretty simple.

-The IR remote controlling part is realized with just one IR LED, transistor and few resistors.
+The IR remote controlling part is crafted from single IR LED, transistor and few resistors.

 The power meter is just a ACS712 current sensor module.